hoetrn/breachedliao/README.md

 ## 💡 Description of Web App
 A user-friendly web application that enables individuals to easily check if their email address has been exposed in data breaches, spam databases, or leaked repositories.
 The app generates a comprehensive hygiene report that includes a risk score and personalised recommendations to help users better secure their personal information and data.
 To ensure user trust, the web app features a clear privacy assurance banner with no user log in required.
 This approach not only addresses data security concerns but also reinforces user confidence by prioritising transparency and privacy.

-TLDR: A user-friendly web app that lets anyone check if their email address has been exposed in data breaches, and provides recommendations.
+TLDR: A user-friendly web app that lets anyone check if their email address has been exposed in data breaches.

 ---